 9 Simple Things To Do To Look Sexy For Your Husband

 15. Where do you like to live?

-Before marriage, ask yourself if you’d love to live in the city or country.
+Before getting married, ask yourself if you’d love to live in the city or the country.

 What kind of house would you like to live in?